waltster/CryptographyIndependentStudy/week3_4/AES_Notes.md

 AES can be implemented in any language that supports manipulation of binary numbers and is provided in a wide array of open-source libraries and packages, including the Linux kernel's Crypto API.
+At the disk level, AES is widely used as part of macOS's FireVault program, IBM encryption, and most encrypted file systems, including NTFS.

 Since the release of `IEEE 802.11i-2004`, AES is used as the default block cipher to supercede WEP and WPA's use of the RC4 stream cipher.